AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 At-Fault Insurance System

 Ohio’s at-fault insurance system means the person at fault in an accident pays for the other party’s bodily injuries and property damages.
-The victim can sue for damages in a civil suit and collect payment as long as they were less at fault than the perpetrator or 50% at fault, according to the state’s modified comparative negligence laws.
+The victim can sue for damages in a civil suit and collect payment as long as they were less at fault than the perpetrator or 50 percent at fault, according to the state’s comparative negligence laws.

 Uninsured Motorist Laws

 Uninsured motorist coverage isn’t required in Ohio, and insurance companies aren’t required to offer it.
-We recommend getting it anyway, as the Insurance Research Council estimates that 13 percent of drivers in Ohio were uninsured as of 2019.
+It’s wise to purchase anyway, as the Insurance Research Council estimates 18.5 percent of drivers in Ohio were uninsured as of 2023 — the 12th highest rate in the country.

 Driving Under the Influence

 In Ohio, DUIs will stay on your driving record for six years.
-For the first offense, you’ll receive a 90-day license suspension, with some driving privileges restored after 15 days.
+For the first offense, you’ll receive a one-to-three year license suspension, with some driving privileges restored after 15 days, three days to fix months in jail, and a fine of $375 to $1,075.
 Interlocks are required for repeat violations, although the court will decide how long you need to have the interlock.
-For blood alcohol concentrations of 0.17 percent and over, the penalties increase:

 Seat Belts